San-dra09/WALMART-SALES-ANALYSIS/README.md

   - **Power BI** for dashboarding (Sales Overview + Store Analysis pages with cross-filtering by Store, Year, Month, and Holiday flag)
   - **Excel** for the correlation analysis (Pearson correlation between weekly sales and each economic variable), cross-verified here against the raw data.

+ ---

+## Recommendations

+1. **Prioritize holiday-aware forecasting.** Holiday weeks sell ~7.8% higher on average and include the single highest-grossing week in the dataset.
+Build separate demand models (or at least separate uplift factors) for the four major holidays rather than relying on one time-series model for all 52 weeks.
+2. **De-prioritize macroeconomic indicators as primary features.** CPI, unemployment, fuel price, and temperature all add minimal predictive value in isolation (|r| ≤ 0.11 across the board).
+They may still be worth including as minor secondary features, but shouldn't anchor the model.
+3. **Investigate the Store 20 vs. Store 33 gap directly.** An 8x spread between best and worst stores is a bigger opportunity than economic modeling — operational audits of underperforming stores could yield faster wins than further macro analysis.
+4. **Separate "biggest" from "steadiest" when ranking stores.** Store 20 wins on scale; Store 37 wins on consistency.
+A single leaderboard hides this — segment stores by both revenue tier and volatility before making decisions about which stores to study or replicate.
+5. **Use December as a stocking blueprint.** The repeatable, sharp December peak (and January drop-off) should directly inform inventory build-up and wind-down schedules — particularly given that the single biggest sales week on record was the week before Christmas 2010.